yoyowallet/google-pay-token-decryption/README.md

 2. Get latest Google root signing keys [here](https://developers.google.com/pay/api/android/guides/resources/payment-data-cryptography#root-signing-keys).

-3. Get your merchant ID/recipient ID from the [Google Pay business console](https://pay.google.com/business/console).
+3. Get your **merchant ID/recipient ID** from the [Google Pay business console](https://pay.google.com/business/console).
+It should be in the format "merchant:<your merchant ID>".
+In Google's test environment it is always "merchant:12345678901234567890".

 4. Generate your merchant private and public keys by following [this documentation](https://developers.google.com/pay/api/android/guides/resources/payment-data-cryptography#using-openssl).